 1. Don’t skip meals before your holiday feast.
 It’s tempting to “save calories” for the big dinner.
 However, showing up hungry may cause you to overeat, make less mindful choices and consume even more calories for the day than if you had eaten a light breakfast or lunch.
-Healthy choices are heart-healthy oatmeal and fruit for breakfast and a light salad with lean protein for lunch.
+Try healthy oatmeal and fruit for breakfast and a light salad with lean protein for lunch.

 2. Add a fun, physical activity to your celebration.
 Take a walk with family and friends and enjoy the fresh air.
 Participate in your local turkey trot.
 Or plan a family football game in the backyard.
 Whichever activity you choose, find time for at least 30-60 minutes of working off those Thanksgiving calories.

 3. Drink!
 Water, that is.
 It’s easy to mistake thirst for hunger.
 Stay hydrated to ward off mindless snacking and cravings for salty foods.
 However, limit soda, juice, punch or alcoholic beverages — at more than 100 calories per serving, those calories quickly add up.

 4. Show off your culinary skills.
 Put a healthy spin on some holiday favorites and demonstrate that healthy eating can be delicious, too.
 A spinach salad with cranberries, walnuts and a light vinaigrette complements any feast.
 Maple roasted sweet potatoes or green bean almondine are great alternatives to the traditional casseroles.